△ IMRAMA △ Monastery (Deir) of Shelout

 A photo extract from my diary from my incredible trip through the sacred sites of ancient Egypt.
 Thank you to my guides.

-After praying to the Great Mother Isis together as a group, @starchildtarot and I were led in the dark my heart beat along with the bright pulse of devotion that was held in each stone brick that made up each hidden chamber.
-It felt like an ancient soul home that many women of devotion had gathered from lands far away.
+After praying to the Great Mother Isis together as a group, Danielle Noel and I were led along in the dark.
+My heart beat along with the bright pulse of devotion that was held in each stone brick that made up each hidden chamber.
+It felt like an ancient soul home that many women of devotion had gathered in from lands far away.
 Each answering a soul whisper to meet in a prearranged moment in time, led solely by the map etched in the chambers of their hearts.
 A meeting place.
 A safe haven.
 A place to drink deep from the sweet waters of the Mother.
 And to get intoxicated by the heights of spirit.
 A place where souls were recognised.
 A place like that can only be seen by the heart, felt for thousands of years and worth a million steps.